 Lake Champlain Maritime Museum Since 1985

 The Lake Champlain Maritime Museum opened its doors in 1986.
 We are a non-profit museum in Vergennes, Vermont with a mission to study, preserve and share the rich history and archaeology of Lake Champlain.
-Starting in an original historic stone schoolhouse, LCMM has grown to more than a dozen buildings, a shipyard in Burlington, Vermont, and three full-scale wooden replica vessels.
+Starting in an original historic stone schoolhouse, LCMM has grown to more than a dozen buildings, and two full-scale wooden replica vessels.

 LCMM provides a broad array of programs and learning experiences that bring to life the stories of Lake Champlain and its people.
 Since its founding, LCMM has grown into a mid-sized museum with two sites.
 Most history museums pass along facts as they are presented in books; LCMM is based on a more dynamic model.
 LCMM conducts underwater archaeology on the lake’s shipwrecks, which is related to the public through exhibits, films, publications, replica projects and lectures.
 LCMM uses shipwrecks, recovered artifacts, and collections to tell the stories of the region’s vibrant military and cultural history and provide connections to the past for a broad audience from Vermont, New York, Quebec, and beyond.